agapas/image-gen-app/README.md

 #### A NOTE:

 The API key setup is only to use the app locally.
-In the case if you will use the Vercel for deployment, you will have an option to set the API_KEY as an environment variable in the project settings and use it instead.
+In the case if you will use the Vercel or another deployment platform, you will have an option to set the API_KEY as an environment variable in the project settings and use it instead.

 ### Running Project Locally